-LO3: To study about the characteristics of various discrete and continuous univariate distributions.
+LO3: To study about the characteristics of various discrete and continuous distributions, and also learn about various transformation techniques.

-LO4: To learn about various transformation techniques, order statistics, truncated and mixed distributions.
+LO4: To learn about the concepts of order statistics, truncated and mixed distributions.

 CO1: Familiarity with necessary theoretical foundations on the developments of probability theory.